 Licensing / Permissions

-NOTE: Please note you need to have Omniscope Team or Omniscope Enterprise license on your production server to use this feature.
+NOTE: Please note you need to have Omniscope Evo Business or Omniscope Enterprise license on your production server to use this feature.
 Local installations where the working copy is being created can be on Omniscope Pro licenses.

 A new permission called "Project Publisher" has been added.
 This permission determines whether the users in the group are allowed to create a working copy for a project, publish their changes to the master copy or update their local working copy from the master copy.